dymx101/DYMRollingBanner/README.md

 # DYMRollingBanner
-`DYMRollingBanner` is a clean and easy-to-use banner rolling control for your homepage screen.
+`DYMRollingBanner` is a clean and easy-to-use banner rolling control for your `homepage` screen.

 ### Why did I write this shit
 Recently, I've been searching for a scrolling banner view on the hub, but no luck... none of them satisfied me, so I decided to write my own.

 ### Why you should use it

-* It was writen in clean code and very easy to use
+* It was writen with clean code and is very easy to use.
-* Support AutoLayout perfectly
+* Support `AutoLayout` perfectly.
-* It's internally implemented memory reusing mechanism, so it behaves real fast and costs lower memory
+* It internally implemented a memory reusing mechanism, so it behaves faster and costs less memory.
-* It can rolling infinitely in a cycle patter, that mean it shows the first banner after the last one
+* It can roll banners infinitely in a cycle patter, that mean it shows the first banner after the last one.
-* It uses block ad the handler to handle image tapping event
+* It uses block as the handler to handle image tapping events.
 * It's free :-)

 ### How to use
-Firstly
+Firstly...
 ```objective-c
 #import "DYMRollingBannerVC.h"
 ```

-Secondly, Create a `DYMRollingBannerVC` object, and install it as the child view controller of your homepage view controller.
+Secondly, Create a `DYMRollingBannerVC` object, and install it as the child view controller of your `homepage` view controller.

 Finally, feed it with you image URLs and you are good to go!
 ```objective-c